 Lisabeth Lee (Management Consultant )I’ve had Scoliosis since childhood, and have spent thousands of dollars in my adulthood trying to get treated although doctors always told me to just “keep an eye on it”.
 It wasn’t until I saw Li Feng that I got some truly transformative knowledge about my condition and felt the positive change.
 I finally feel in control of my posture and daily movement now, living pain-free!

 The human spine has a gentle curvature that grants a cushioning effect to the daily impacts of walking and other activities.
-In people with scoliosis, this curve is abnormal.
+In people with scoliosis, this curvature of the spine is abnormal.
 This can result in pain, not only in the back but also in the hips, shoulders, and legs.

 Besides pain, scoliosis may also cause your hips and/or shoulders to be uneven, leading to a disrupted gait.
 When your gait is improper, you put more wear and tear on your body with every step, which can result in further problems.